Table of Contents[Hide][Show]

 I wanted to share her warning about it because I think it’s something most coffee drinkers have no idea about.

-Julia says that her main objection is that people drink coffee it first thing in the morning when they get up and then they end up skipping breakfast because coffee is a strong appetite suppressant.
+Julia says that her main objection is that people drink coffee first thing in the morning when they get up.
+This typically results in skipping breakfast altogether because coffee is a strong appetite suppressant.

-Why The Worst Time to Drink Coffee is First Thing in the Morning
+Worst Time for Coffee is First Thing in the Morning

 Skipping breakfast is a big no-no and not just because it increases your chances of overeating especially starches and sugars later in the day.